nikitalogos/pine_craft/README.md

 For M4 screws, a hex key with a side of 3mm is suitable.
 It is better to take a hex key with a convenient handle, since you will have to tinker a lot of screws :) And even better to buy a compact screwdriver!

 It is better to use nuts with a flange - in theory they should cling better to the plywood and prevent unscrewing.
-To support the nuts, you can use a 7 mm wrench, but in fact you can do without it.
+To support the nuts, you can use a 7 mm wrench, but in fact, you can do without it.

 Here is the bill of materials for screws and nuts:
 1. DIN912 4x20 screw